ShauryaPandey/Multiplayer-FPS-POC-/README.md

 # Multiplayer-FPS-POC-
-A multiplayer first person shooter game.
+A multiplayer first person shooter game built on the Unity engine.
 Uses photon for enabling the multiplayer feature.
 Currently under development.